metadatacenter-attic/biosample-exporter-deprecated/README.md

 Some example submissions can be found in the ```./examples``` directory.

 Each submission requires a BioSample project identifier.
-Our idenfifier for testing is PRJNA212117.
+Our identifier for testing is `PRJNA212117`.

 An XML document is returned from the validator with the validation status.